MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 ---
-title: Add charts to a dashboard | Team Services & TFS
+title: Add charts to a dashboard | VSTS & TFS
 description: Add system-generated charts or query-based charts to a team dashboard
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-reporting